John Oliver Brutally Mocks Trump Over Sharpie Stunt

-As a White House aide confessed to the Washington Post, it was Trump who tweaked the map because “no one else writes like that on a map with a black Sharpie,” which, true.
+As a White House aide confessed to The Washington Post, it was Trump who tweaked the map because “no one else writes like that on a map with a black Sharpie.”

 “Of course they don’t!
 Trump is notorious for using Sharpies to fix things he doesn’t like,” said Oliver, before throwing to a printed-out Vanity Fair article by Juli Weiner, a current writer on Last Week Tonight, that had been marked up like mad in a Sharpie by none other than Trump.